WNMD 2025 · CONCERT 27

 QUARTETO DE CORDAS

-SOLISTAS METROPOLITANA
+SOLISTAS DA METROPOLITANA

 Ana Pereira, José Pereira · violins